23 Best Southern Recipes to Try in 2021

 Sure, banana pudding is delicious with a plate of slow-smoked barbecue.
 But that doesn't mean you can't enjoy it with other meals, too.
 This delectable recipe is sure to be a crowd-pleaser.

 Blueberry Peach Cobbler

 Is there anything sweeter than a Georgia peach?
-Wherever you live, bring a little bit of the South to your Christmas table with this dessert.
+Wherever you live, bring a little bit of the South to your dinner table with this dessert.

-Whatever you decide to serve on Christmas Day, you can't go wrong with these out-of-the-box Southern recipes.
+Whatever you decide to serve, you can't go wrong with these out-of-the-box Southern recipes.